 Depending on whether the hoarder house is deep cleaned and repairs and upgrades have been made, will help the seller decide on a way to sell the house and find home buyers quickly.

-This part may be tough, but generally, sellers have three options— hire a real estate agent, sell FSBO, or sell the hoarder house to a cash buyer company in Arkansas.
+This part may be tough, but generally, sellers have three options— hire a real estate agent, sell FSBO, or sell the hoarder house to a cash buyer company.

 Real Estate Agent

-If the seller can find a real estate agent who already has experience selling hoarder homes in Arkansas, that would be fantastic.
+If the seller can find a real estate agent who already has experience selling hoarder homes, that would be fantastic.
 These real estate agents know the exact market for hoarder houses and may already have a few techniques up their sleeves.

 Real estate agents can also give the homeowner the best value for their hoarder house if it was cleaned up, repaired, and upgraded.